davidhassell/cmip7repack/README.md

 DESCRIPTION
        For each input FILE, check_cmip7_packing will

-       — Check that time coordinate variable (assumed to be the variable called "time" in the root group), if it exists, has a chunk.
+       — Check that the time  coordinate  variable (assumed  to be the variable called "time" in the root group), if it exists, has a chunk.

        — Check  that  the  time bounds variable (defined by the time coordinate variable's "bounds" attribute), if it exists, has a single chunk.